 10. Grand Canyon Skywalk, Arizona

-Last but not the least here’s one of the most insane photos that can only excite the adrenaline junkies out there!
+Last but not the least, here’s one of the most insane photos that can only excite the adrenaline junkies out there!

 If CN Tower Edge Walk didn’t amuse you much then consider walking out to the edge of the skywalk on the glass-bottomed floor and snapping a photo at the railing.
 This breathtaking skywalk is located roughly 720 feet above the canyon floor, the ledge juts out directly over the vast, empty space.
+Many movies have been shot here and if you have watched ‘127 Hours’, you wouldn’t wanna be at this place.

-Those were the top 10 most insane photos that would have made your jaws drop and your heart skip a beat.
+Those were the top 10 most insane photos that would have made your jaws drop and your hearts skip a beat.
 At least one of the above mentioned adventures are risks worth taking, but nothing without a safety measure, for we have only one life!!